fstab/promagent/README.md

 _Prometheus Monitoring for Java Web Applications without Modifying their Source Code._

+The `promagent-api` and `promagent-maven-plugin` are tools for creating custom Java agents for [Prometheus](https://prometheus.io/) monitoring.
-Promagent is a framework for creating Java agents providing [Prometheus](https://prometheus.io/) metrics for Java Web applications without modifying the applications' source code.
+The Java agents instrument Java Web Applications with [Prometheus](https://prometheus.io/) metrics without modifying the applications' source code.
-Promagent uses the [Byte Buddy](http://bytebuddy.net/) bytecode manipulation library to insert Prometheus metrics during application startup.
+The agents use the [Byte Buddy](http://bytebuddy.net/) bytecode manipulation library to insert Prometheus metrics during application startup.

 The Promagent code repository contains two projects:

 - `promagent-framework`: Provides, among other things, the `promagent-api` and the `promagent-maven-plugin` helping you to create your own agents.
-- `promagent-example`: An agent providing example metrics for Spring and Java EE applications:
+- `promagent-example`: An example agent providing metrics for _Spring Boot_ and _Java EE_ applications:
   - HTTP: Number and duration of web requests.
-  - SQL: Number and duration of database queries.
+  - SQL: Number and duration of database queries (including the HTTP context if the query was triggered by a REST call).

 The example agent was tested with [Spring Boot](https://projects.spring.io/spring-boot/) and with the [Wildfly application server](http://wildfly.org/).